 Sherbet Color Palette

-A lime green couch decorated with bright sherbet-color pillows makes this living room truly stand out.
-Neutral walls, chairs, and an area rug balance the splashy couch and pillows.
+Bubble-gum pink sofas decorated with bright sherbet-color pillows makes this living room truly stand out.
+Solid gray-glue walls, a white chandelier, and a geometrical bookshelf balance the splashy couch and pillows.
 When incorporating lots of bright, bold colors, keep balance and scale in mind so the space doesn't come across as over-the-top.
 If this room were to incorporate a rug, it would be wise to stick with a neutral tone to prevent competing colors.

 Colors in Harmony

-Pattern and color partner to infuse flair into this living room.
+Modern living room colors and patterns partner to infuse flair into this living room.
 A combination of navy, aqua, and mustard yellow make for a relaxing yet vibrant color palette.
 Stripes, ikat, and other geometric patterns help the eye travel through the spacious room.
 Varying the scale of the patterns, along with large swaths of neutrals (on the sofa and walls) helps pace the exuberant look.

 For a color addition that's not too strong, paint one wall and leave the others white.
 Here, the blue wall stands out against the white ceiling, rug, and adjacent wall.
 The combination of blue and white invites the light from outside into the room, creating a feeling of openness.
 Adding accessories in colors from the same blue family helps the accent wall feel at home.